A Design Space for Multiscale Visualization: Related Work

 Design spaces impose systematic structure on a set of possibilities for a specific problem, capturing the key variables at play.
 They provide an actionable structure for systematically reasoning about solutions~\cite{elliott2021design}.
 Describing and analyzing portions of a design space allows us to understand differences among designs and suggest new possibilities~\cite{card1997structure}.
 They increase cognitive efficiency and support inferences, by grouping similar instances together to facilitate reasoning about classes rather than instances~\cite{ralph2019toward}.

 Visualization researchers have developed design spaces for a variety of topics.
 Goffin et al.~created a design space for word-scale visualizations \cite{goffin2014wordscale}, which, similar to our design space, focused on the design components of the visualizations within their scope.
-However, it is useful to consider design spaces for concepts outside of design components.
 Schulz et al.~use a design space to describe abstract visualization tasks \cite{schulz2013tasks}.
 Elliot et al.~construct a design space to describe methods, specifically for vision science research on visualizations \cite{elliott2021design}.
 Kim et al.~provide a design space around accessible visualization which encompasses a combination of these concepts, including design components and abstract tasks as well types of users and technologies \cite{kim2021accessible}.
-No previous work provides a design space for visualization with large scale-item rations; this paper addresses that gap.
+No previous work provides a design space for multiscale visualization; we address that gap.